crimx/observable-hooks/docs/guide/render-as-you-fetch-suspense.md

 }
 ```

+### Stale-While-Revalidate Pattern

+By default `ObservableResource` will treat every value as "success" value, which means when new value is emitted, the Component will just re-render itself with the new value.

+This is also known as Stale-While-Revalidate, a cache invalidation strategy popularized by [HTTP RFC 5861](https://tools.ietf.org/html/rfc5861).

+It first returns the data from cache (stale), then sends the fetch request (revalidate), and finally comes with the up-to-date data again.

 ### Re-trigger Suspense

-By default `ObservableResource` will treat every value as "success" value, which means when new value is emitted, the Component will just re-render itself with the new value.

-`ObservableResource` also accepts an extra function that determine the if the value is of success state.
-If false then a Suspense is triggered.
+To re-trigger Suspense `ObservableResource` also accepts an extra function that determines if the value is of success state.
+If `false` then a Suspense is triggered.

 ```javascript
 export const userResource = new ObservableResource(